 We reserve the right to change this Policy from time to time and provide notice of any significant changes, and the proposed effect, on the MBC website.
 In addition, we include a revision date on each version of our Policy.
 By providing personal information to us, or continuing to use our products or services after that date, customers consent to the collection, use and disclosure of the personal information as set out in the Policy.

 Affiliated Businesses: Our affiliated lines of businesses and programs that develop, enhance, market, and/or provide MBC consumer products, services, and marketing.
-Affiliated businesses include Daimler AG, Mercedes-Benz Financial Services Canada Corporation, independent Mercedes-Benz Canada dealerships, and all worldwide subsidiaries of Daimler AG.
+Affiliated businesses include Mercedes-Benz Group AG, Mercedes-Benz Financial Services Canada Corporation, independent Mercedes-Benz Canada dealerships, and all worldwide subsidiaries of Mercedes-Benz Group AG.

 Business Partners: Organizations with which we have an alliance or arrangement to provide our customers with products or services that may be of interest to them, but which we do not offer directly.
 Business partners also include organizations with which we partner in order to conduct market research so that we may better understand our customers’ interests and automotive needs.